 - In your VMware environment, create a new Virtual Machine (VM) from the OVA.
 Power on the VM.
 You will see this prompt:

 The following message is normal and can be ignored.
-If it appears, be patient and wait for the virtual machine to continue booting.
+If it appears, wait for the virtual machine to continue booting.

 - Provide a name that fits your network naming convention and makes the machine look important.
 Be sure to use a fully qualified name, like core-dc.company.com.
 Otherwise, the honeypot will generate an error that it needs a FQDN.